valueflows/valueflows/mkdocs/docs/specification/model-text.md

 ### Flows in motion: Recipe

-This set of Knowledge Layer entities together make a recipe for creating a Resource conforming to this ResourceSpecification.
+This set of Knowledge Layer entities together make a recipe for creating a Resource conforming to a ResourceSpecification.
 It can be used to automate generating a plan in the Plan Layer, since they follow the same basic input-process-output graph pattern.
-The recipe model will probably be made more complete in the future, to support forking, versioning, and variants.
+The recipe model may be made more complete in the future, to support forking, versioning, and variants.
 It currently supports multiple recipes for the same ResourceSpecification.
+It also supports a Recipe for more than one RecipeProcess in a flow graph, and RecipeGroup for creating a plan that includes more than one output from different Recipes.
 More info at [Recipes concepts](../concepts/recipes.md).

 #### vf:RecipeProcess